yishairasowsky/professional_qualifications/portfolio.md

 - Based on the user's input text, this package produces a slideshow
 - Complete with appropriate images and  captions
 - Published on PyPI available for installation
+### Gemara Scraper
+- Retrieve a series of text documents of Talmud with commentaries.
+- Completed using Sefaria's API.
 ### Physics thesis
 - Exploration of quantum mechanically entangled systems
 - Evaluation of various measures of entanglement of quantum particles